spyder-ide/spyder-docs/doc/projects.rst

 |

+.. _project-explorer:

-Using the project explorer
+Using the Project Explorer
 ==========================

-When a project is activated, the *Project explorer* pane is shown, which presents a tree view structure of the current project.
-Through this pane, it is possible to make several operations on the files that belong to project:
+Once a Project is opened, the Project Explorer pane is shown, presenting a tree view of the current project's files and directories.
+This pane allows you to perform all the same operations as a normal Spyder :doc:`fileexplorer`.

 |explorer| |contextmenu|